-Billing and Information: For billing, final readings, and other customer service questions, call the Department of Public Works (DPW) office at (508) 278-8616.
+Billing and Information: For billing, final readings, and other customer service questions, call the Department of Public Works (DPW) at (508) 278-8616.

-This report will be posted in the Uxbridge Town Hall, on the town's website (www.uxbridge-ma.gov), and at the Uxbridge Public Library.
-Extra copies will be available in the DPW office located at 147 Hecla Street.
+This report will be posted in the Uxbridge Town Hall, on www.uxbridge-ma.gov, and at the Uxbridge Public Library.
+Extra copies will also be available in the DPW office, 147 Hecla Street.